Services on Doprax

-Mysql service needs to get some basic configuration from you.
+The MySQL service needs to get some basic configuration from you.
 The info is root password, database name, username, and password.
-If you don’t enter this information, some default values will be used to non-password fields and for passwords, random values will be generated.
-Click add and the service will be added to our project.
+If you don’t enter this information, some default values will be used for non-password fields and for passwords, random values will be generated.
+Click ‘add’, and the service will be added to your project.

 Using volumes for services

 Services usually need to save data permanently.
 For example, the MySQL service that we just added to our project needs to persist the database data on the disk, so we could retrieve data later.
 In a containerized environment, to persist data, we use volumes.
 The volume will be mounted to the path that our service writes to and reads from.
 The information about the necessary volumes can be found in the official docker image documentation listed under each of the below services.

 Example: MySQL data volume

 For our MySQL example, we need to create a volume and mount it to /var/lib/mysql path inside the container.
 Go to the ‘volumes’ subsection and click on ‘create a volume’ button.
 A dialog will appear.
 Give your volume a title and choose MySQL for volume mount on.
 Then enter /var/lib/mysql and click create.

 MySQL is a popular database powering many of the highest traffic sites in the world.
 Doprax makes it effortless to deploy production-grade MySQL with just one click.
 By default, the MySQL version is MySQL-5.7 which is the most popular and used version.
 Other versions can also be used.
 When you add MySQL service to your project, the first time that you run your project, the MySQL service will be initialized.
 Depending on the hardware resource allocated to your service, it could take several seconds to a couple of minutes for MySQL to be initialized.